 Traditional lenders prefer straightforward proof of income: a payslip and a letter from your employer confirming your salary.
 Self-employed applicants must provide more:

-- Tax returns showing actual business income
+- Tax Calculations + Tax Year Overviews showing actual business income

-- Business accounts demonstrating profitability
+- Limited Company Accounts demonstrating profitability

 - Bank statements showing regular business income